kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

   - --certificatesresolvers.cloudflare.acme.dnschallenge.resolvers=1.1.1.1:53,8.8.8.8:53
 ```

-Here we're using a custom command to configure traefik.
-I prefer this over using configuration files as it keeps it all within one place.
-Docker Compose will combine this entire list into a single line, but it's a lot more readable this way.

 There's a few ways to configure traefik, whichever method you prefer.
+These are all equivalent.

-**Pluralisation and capitalisation are different for each configuration mode.**
+_Pluralisation and capitalisation are different for each configuration mode._

 ```yaml
 # docker-compose.yaml